-We've received reports from Monzo customers who've been called or received a text message from someone claiming to work for Monzo.
-This type of scam can be really effective as fraudsters can easily "spoof" phone numbers so that calls or text messages look like they're coming from Monzo, when it's not actually us getting in touch.
+We've got reports from Monzo customers who've been called or received a text message from someone claiming to work for Monzo.
+This type of scam can be really effective as fraudsters can easily "spoof" phone numbers.
+This means calls or text messages look like they're coming from Monzo, when it's not actually us getting in touch.
 Fraudsters can also use scare tactics to make you believe your money isn't safe.

 We want to make sure all our customers know what we'll do if we ever need to contact you.
 And, most importantly, the information we'll never ask you to provide.

 If we need to call you we'll always:

 Let you know in advance that we'd like to call you.
 We'll send you a message to let you know we plan to ring you, and we'll never call you out of the blue.

 Go through security questions with you before discussing your account, so we know we're talking to the account holder.

 And if we need to email you it'll be from a @monzomail.com, @monzoemail.com, or @monzo.com address.

 Outside the app, we’ll never ask for: